Magnesium for Health: Are You Getting Enough?

 Magnesium health benefits are diverse

 Patients with fibromayalgia frequently have low magnesium levels.
 Consequently, there is a lot of interest in whether magnesium can help manage fibromyalgia symptoms.
 Aside from taking magnesium supplements to increase magnesium in the body, there are some emerging alternative magnesium treatments.
-According to the National Fibromyalgia Association, there may be some benefit to magnesium sprayed directly on tender points of patients.
+According to one study, there may be some benefit to magnesium sprayed directly on tender points of patients.
 A recent study at the Mayo Clinic in Rochester MN looked at the pain control of fibromyalgia patients using this new magnesium skin spray.
 The study showed promise in that the participants experienced less pain after several weeks of using the spray version of magnesium.

 And, there are always Epsom salt baths to try.
 Epsom salts are actually salts made up of both magnesium and sulfate.
 Apparently, even though Epsom salts are often recommended for sore muscles, there’s not much in the way of scientific research to back up the recommendation!
 A hot bath always seems to help soothe pained muscles, so using Epsom salts could be your own experiment!
 You get to be the judge on this one.